About the Rig

 MCS (Modular Character System)

-The fourth release and the first expanded to a rigging system rather than just a Minecraft rig preset.
-Unlike the Remastered version, everything in this version was rebuilt from scratch.
-This version uses a new modular design that allows assembling rigs from pre-made modules.
+The fourth release was the first to expand beyond a simple Minecraft rig preset into a full rigging system.
+Unlike the Remastered version, everything in this release was rebuilt from scratch.
+It introduced a new modular design, allowing rigs to be assembled from pre-made modules.

 MCS2 (Modular Character System 2)

-The fifth release and the second MCS release.
-This version builds upon the MCS system by rebuilding some of the modules and adding new ones.
-This version also introduces a new Rig UI autorun script system that replaces the need to install a separate add-on.
+The fifth release, and the second MCS release, builds on the Modular Character System by updating existing modules and adding new ones.
+It also introduces a Rig UI auto-run script system, eliminating the need for a separate add-on.

 MCS3 (Modular Character System 3)

-The sixth release and the third MCS release.
-This version is the last version built with the legacy rigging system, as future versions will only be started once the new rigging system (such as the rigging nodes) is added.
-This version rebuilds and recategorizes many assets from MCS2.
-It also brings many improvements to the rigging system.
+The sixth release, and the third MCS release, is the final version built using the legacy rigging system.
+Future releases will only begin once the new rigging system, such as rigging nodes, is implemented.
+This version rebuilds and recategorizes many assets from MCS2 and introduces numerous improvements to the rigging system.

 Last updated